difference between fertilizer and manure

 Manure, however, is more sustainable, provides a more balanced nutrient supply, and improves soil structure and health.
 Ultimately, the choice between the two should be environmentally sustainable, prioritize soil health, and provide optimum yields for your crops or plants.

-See also difference between claiming 1 or 0 calculator
+See also difference between therapist and counselor

 Table difference between fertilizer and manure